by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Media, ViewpointTagged as: Publishing

-Consider the newest words entering our vocabulary: Kindle, eReader, Nook, iBooks, and Kobo.
+Consider the newest words entering our vocabulary: Kindle, Kobo, eReader, Nook, and Apple Books.
 Let me add one more: iCensorship.

 If the stats are to be believed, our eBook purchases on these devices are fast eclipsing traditional print books.
 This isn’t surprising, as eBooks are not bulky, don’t kill our forests, and they’re cheaper.